Coworking: In Asia Pacific

 In India, Coworking business is very popular in metro city as Tier 2 and Tier 3 Cities of India.
 In India during 2017 and 2018 indicates a marked increase.
 While in 2017, the space leased was 1.9 million sq. ft., it increased more than two times to 3.9 million sq. ft. in 2018.
 India has the third-largest startup ecosystem after China and the US with more than 5,200 startups.
-Now many major cities like Mumbai, Hyderabad, Bangalore, Gurgaon, Delhi, Ahmedabad and Chennai have coworking spaces and they are increasing by the day due to the startups.
+Now many major cities like Mumbai, Hyderabad, Bangalore, Gurgaon, Delhi, Noida, Ahmedabad and Chennai have coworking spaces and they are increasing by the day due to the startups.